hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 <summary>
 <strong>January - March (Q1) 2019</strong>
 </summary>
+Erin Becker · François Michonneau

 In Q1 2019, the Curriculum Team worked on updating the format of [Maintainer meetings](https://docs.google.com/document/d/12OvistgHUxpLg7w2p9COCopf4jRzlUZ5LLXNiOZws4Y/edit), producing a first draft of a [Curriculum Development Handbook](https://docs.google.com/document/d/19xnq3XiTwlUa5gA8YQhwgb-1_hL6jdBK18HC7Ngmh1k/edit), working with the Genomics R Maintainers to make progress towards publishing a lesson for working with [Genomics data in R](https://docs.google.com/document/d/1JU849yX1Noj0Z7pwJYBkande1DG506h-3SC06lm10LE/edit), working with the Maintainers group to develop a prototype for our [new lesson template](https://docs.google.com/document/d/1bkgXq4yHb7iq9m-FuOsMKHHJERpx6XS1wsAbpN5qEwA/edit), and working with the Library Carpentry Maintainers and Curriculum Advisors to continue to develop Library Carpentry’s curricula.
 Whew!
 </details>

 </details>

 ## Infrastructure Team
-<br>François Michonneau · Maneesha Sane
+<br>François Michonneau · Maneesha Sane · Zhian Kamvar

 Led by François Michonneau, the Infrastructure Team is behind all of the systems that keep our organisation running (including Etherpads, lesson templates, database management and more!).
-Maneesha Sane is a member of the Infrastructure Team.
+Maneesha Sane and Zhian Kamvar are members of the Infrastructure Team.
 Tracy Teal previously served in this team.
 Some of the projects the Infrastructure Team has embarked on since January 2019 include: organising and documenting our infrastructure systems, and migrating our surveys from SurveyMonkey to Typeform.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>